 Her poems have appeared in print journals, online zines, anthologies, civic art installations, and coffee bags (no, really).

 She writes as a former soldier in the US Army Reserve, a mind solidly imprinted by 20 years under the big skies of Oklahoma, and a woman “with loyalties scattered over the landscape” (to steal from Marge Piercy).
 Not necessarily in that order and never all at once (so far).

 With two daughters, a day job, an open mic poetry habit, and a serious case of wanderlust, Anna had to find a way of combining hobbies.
 In 2012, on a string of work trips she took a notion to find an open mic in Chicago, Atlanta, and Nashville.
 A year or so later, in a friendly conversation about crazy ideas she more or less dared herself to make it to an open mic in all 50 states.

 Since then, nearly every travel opportunity has added a pin to her map.
-She’s now up to 24 states—from Florida to Maine to southern California and parts in between.
-All while hosting her own open mic in Raleigh and somehow holding down that day job and keeping her kids alive.
+She’s now up to 26 states—from Florida to Washington, Maine to southern California, plus Hawaii and parts in between.
+All while hosting her own open mic in Raleigh, holding down that day job, and keeping her kids alive.

 Media Coverage and Video/Audio Links

 - “go” (duet with Doc Hutchings), Jan 2017

 - “jokes with civilians,” Writer’s Block Poetry Night, Columbus, OH Oct 2016